Among common vegetables to include in your everyday food, broccoli is the must-have food in your diet.

 When it comes to maintaining a healthy immune system, the most important nutrient the body needs is vitamin C. As mentioned in the list of broccoli nutrition facts, broccoli is an excellent source of vitamin C. In just half a cup, you get as much as 84% of the reference daily intake needed by the body.
 Of the many benefits, this helps keep common illnesses at bay and to add to that, it also reduces the duration of said illnesses should you get infected.
 In addition to this, vitamin C also detoxifies the body and can help reduce age-related macular degeneration.

-Owing to its low calorie count and high fibre content, broccoli is actually deemed as an effective weight loss food.
+Owing to its low-calorie count and high fiber content, broccoli is actually deemed an effective weight-loss food.
 Fibre helps you feel full for longer, which can come in handy if you’re likely to overeat.
 Moreover, the antioxidants also help promote healthy digestive and bowel function, thereby reducing constipation as well.

 As mentioned, the isothiocyanates in broccoli help regulate inflammation.
 This is needed as chronic inflammation alters the DNA, which can increase the risk of cancer.
 Moreover, the bioactive compounds in broccoli may also reduce cell damage, which helps protect against cancers like:

 Excess blood sugar levels are something you definitely want to avoid as it only leads to illness and disease.
 Diabetes is among these and keeping your blood sugar in check can be quite tricky.
 However, there are studies that suggest that the antioxidants and fibre in broccoli may work to this effect.
 One study found decreased insulin resistance in those with type 2 diabetes when they consumed broccoli sprouts for a month.
 Another animal study with broccoli extract found reduced blood sugar levels and lesser pancreatic cell damage in diabetic rats.